ChenyangQiQi/FateZero/README.md

 </details>

 ## Changelog
+- 2023.03.21 We provide a [tuning guidance](config/TuningGuidance.md) to help users to edit in-the-wild video.
+Welcome to play and give feedback!
 - 2023.03.21 `Update the codebase and configuration`.
 Now, it can be run on the lower resources computers(16G GPU and 16G CPU RAM) with new configuration in `config/low_resource_teaser`.
 We also add an option to store all the attentions in hard disk, which require less ram than the original configuration.
 - 2023.03.17 Release Code and Paper!